Poisoning in dogs (types, tips & symptoms)

 Likewise, you should not force vomiting in any case, this will probably worsen the condition and in addition valuable time will be lost.

-In case of poisoning, a veterinarian must always be consulted immediately!
+In the event of poisoning, a veterinarian must always be consulted immediately.
 He knows what to do and will arrange everything else.

 Symptoms From poisoning